-The operating results of Adventis and Cartesian have been included in the Condensed Consolidated Statements of Operations and Comprehensive Loss subsequent to the date of the purchases.
-The following reflects pro forma combined results of the Company, Cartesian and Adventis as if the acquisitions had occurred as of the earliest period presented.
-In management s opinion, this pro forma information does not necessarily reflect the actual results that would have occurred nor is it necessarily indicative of future results of operations of the combined entities.
+The operating results of Adventis, Cartesian and RVA have been included in the Condensed Consolidated Statements of Operations and Comprehensive Loss subsequent to the respective dates of the purchase.
+The following reflects pro forma combined results of the Company (including Adventis, Cartesian and RVA) as if the acquisitions had occurred as of January 1, 2006.
+In management s opinion, this pro forma information does not necessarily reflect the actual results that would have occurred had the acquisitions been completed as of January 1, 2006 nor is it necessarily indicative of future consolidated results of operations of the Company.